-The Council’s expert team of staff and advisors – led by Senior Manager, Projects, Ulrika Lindholm – work with governments at the state and federal level, key industry and professional associations, and non-governmental organisations, particularly our NGO Partners, on a range of business engagement, bespoke research and sector development projects.
+The Council’s expert team of staff and advisors – led by Head of Projects, Holly Taylor – work with governments at the state and federal level, key industry and professional associations, and non-governmental organisations, particularly our NGO Partners, on a range of strategic research, business engagement and industry development projects.

 Current projects include: